Leibniz-HBI/ukraine_twitter_data/README.md

 ![target_counts_ratio_ukraine-ru](https://user-images.githubusercontent.com/8951994/157718371-ce2748b3-3406-4381-bf9c-da1b9ad115b6.png)

-As you can see, there are still gaps, which we are about to fill.
 We aim for 95% of the hourly estimated counts by Twitter.
+As you can see, this is not always possible, most likely due to tweet deletions, account bans, account protections, or wrong estimates by Twitter.

 ### Is this ethical/allowed?